What is Autism

 Dealing with change – Transitions

 People with autism thrive best on having a familiar environment with routine and structure being critical to their day to day activities.
 Changes to these routines, even insignificant ones can cause difficulties for the individual especially when they are introduced without warning.
+Therefore while providing autism help it is necessary to make sure that the individual patient is helped to deal with such changes effectively.

 Socially if a person with autism knows what they should do in advance of a situation it helps overcome misunderstanding and builds confidence and esteem in the successes they will achieve.
 It is also useful if they have planned a way or developed a suitable strategy to leave a social situation if they become anxious.
 Importantly people with autism should be given the opportunity to learn the social rules adopted in general by society.